jworr/metatorch/README.md

 Look in `examples` directory for example models.
 Build the project with the command `cabal build` and run a shell in the cabal sandbox with the command `cabal exec bash` (or whatever shell you want).
-After starting the sandbox, compile an example with the following command: `ghc --make LSTM -outputdir=lib`.
+After starting the sandbox, compile and run an example with the following command: `runghc LSTM.hs`.
-Run it with the command `./LSTM`

 Currently, Metatorch has been tested versus Torch version 1.11